14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 Send it to your email list, add a promo popup to your website, mention it on social media… or, if you have a paid ads budget, launch a new campaign specifically for the quiz.

-11. Launch a new collection
+12. Launch a new collection

 Have an upcoming collection launch?
 Why not save it for Mother’s Day — or design a new collection specifically for this holiday?

-Queen’s Park Sleepwear launched a new Mother’s Day collection, including mini versions to help moms match with their kids:
+Clothing brands can also leverage this idea.
+For example, Queen’s Park Sleepwear launched a new Mother’s Day collection, including mini versions to help moms match with their kids:

 Queen’s Park Sleepwear launches a special collection dedicated to Mother’s Day